 When comparing ROCE among companies, there are key things to keep in mind:

 - Ensure that the companies are both in the same industry.
-Comparing the ROCE across industries does not offer any value.
+Comparing the ROCE across industries does not offer much value.

-- Ensure that the ROCE comparison between companies in the same industry uses numbers in the same period.
+- Ensure that the ROCE comparison between companies in the same industry uses numbers for the same accounting period.
 Companies sometimes follow different year ends and it is misleading to compare the ROCE of companies over different time periods.